Steve Winwood: Traffic and Blind Faith

+Other 1960s and 1970s work

+In 1966, three years before Blind Faith, Winwood guested with Eric Clapton as part of the temporary group Eric Clapton and the Powerhouse.
+Three tracks were recorded and released on the 1966 various artists compilation album, What's Shakin'.
+In 1968, Winwood was recruited by Jimi Hendrix to play organ for "Voodoo Chile" on the Electric Ladyland album.

+Following the end of Blind Faith, Winwood and Ric Grech continued working with Ginger Baker, as part of Ginger Baker's Air Force, who also featured Winwood's Traffic bandmate Chris Wood.
+Winwood played on their self-titled first album, released in 1970.

-In 1972, Winwood recorded the part of Captain Walker in the highly successful orchestral version of The Who's Tommy.
+In 1972, Winwood recorded the part of Captain Walker in the highly successful orchestral version of the Who's Tommy.
 He recorded a 1973 album with Remi Kabaka and Abdul Lasisi Amao, as Third World, Aiye-Keta.
-Later, after the reggae group Third World had formed, the album was re-released and identified as being just by the band members' names.
+Later, after the unrelated reggae group Third World had formed, the album was re-released and identified by the band members' names.
 In 1976, Winwood provided vocals and keyboards on Go, a concept album by Japanese composer Stomu Yamashta.
-In 1976, Winwood also played guitar on the Fania All Stars' Delicate and Jumpy record and performed as a guest with the band in their only UK appearance, a sold-out concert at the Lyceum Theatre, London.
+That same year, Winwood also played guitar on the Fania All Stars' Delicate and Jumpy record and performed as a guest with the band in their only UK appearance, a sold-out concert at the Lyceum Theatre, London.

+Under pressure from Island Records, Winwood released his self-titled first solo album in 1977.
+In 1979 he played keyboards on the Marianne Faithfull album Broken English, including synthesizer on the tracks "The Ballad of Lucy Jordan" and "Broken English" which were taken as singles from the album.

-Solo career
+Solo career success

-Weariness with the grind of touring and recording prompted Winwood to leave Traffic and retire to sessioning for some years.
-Under pressure from Island Records, he resurfaced with his self-titled first solo album in 1977.
-This was followed by his 1980 hit Arc of a Diver (which included his first solo hit, "While You See a Chance") and Talking Back to the Night in 1982.
+In 1980, Winwood released his second solo album, Arc of a Diver, which included his first solo hit, "While You See a Chance".
+This was followed by Talking Back to the Night in 1982, which featured the song "Valerie", which would eventually become a hit single upon re-release in 1987.
+Both Arc of a Diver and Talking Back to the Night were recorded at his home in Gloucestershire with Winwood playing all instruments.

-Both albums were recorded at his home in Gloucestershire with Winwood playing all instruments.
-He continued to do sessions during this period, and in 1983, he co-produced and played on Jim Capaldi's top 40 hit "That's Love" and co-wrote the Will Powers top 20 hit "Kissing with Confidence".

-In 1986, he travelled to New York City for his next album project.
-There he enlisted the help of a coterie of stars to record Back in the High Life in the US, and the album was a hit.
-He topped the Billboard Hot 100 with "Higher Love" and earned two Grammy Awards: Record of the Year and Best Male Pop Vocal Performance.
+In 1986, Winwood travelled to New York City for his next album project.
+There, he enlisted the help of a coterie of stars to record Back in the High Life.
+The album went triple platinum in the US, with its first single "Higher Love" reaching number 1 on the Billboard Hot 100 and earning Winwood Grammy Awards for Record of the Year and Best Male Pop Vocal Performance.
 He embarked on an extensive tour of North America in support of the album, and at the end of the tour, he divorced Nicole Weir in England then settled in the Nashville area with his new American wife, Eugenia Crafton.